-This document is a summary of selected 2015 railway safety data.
+This document is a summary of selected 2016 railway safety data.
 It covers federally regulated railways only.
-Data concerning non-federally regulated railways reported to the Transportation Safety Board of Canada (TSB) are not included in this report.
+Non-federally regulated data reported to the TSB are not included in this report.

-The TSB gathers and uses these data during the course of its investigations to analyse safety deficiencies and identify risks in the Canadian transportation system.
+The TSB gathers and uses this data during the course of its investigations to analyse safety deficiencies and identify risks in the Canadian transportation system.

-The 2015 data were collected according to the reporting requirements described in the Transportation Safety Board Regulations in force during that calendar year.
+The 2016 data were collected according to the reporting requirements described in the TSB Regulations in force during that calendar year.

-Because many occurrences are not formally investigated, information recorded on some occurrences may not have been verified.
-Consequently, be cautious in using these statistics.
+Also, as many occurrences are not formally investigated, information recorded on some occurrences may not have been verified.

 Overview of accidents and casualties

 In 2016, 1,035 rail accidentsFootnote 1 were reported to the TSB (Figure 1), a 14% decrease from the 2015 total of 1,201, a 9% decrease from the 2011-2015 average of 1,132, and a 12% decrease from the 2006-2015 average of 1,173.

 Figure 1 data table